Evidence of Teaching Effectiveness (course evaluations, professionalization activities)

 Taught English and Norwegian vocabulary and grammar to international students, with students hailing from 7+ native languages.
 Tutored native English speakers in Norwegian vocabulary and grammar.
 Skilled in explaining concepts in accessible language.
 Competent in assessing student comprehension and working with cultural and language needs.

-I offer a number of different courses in International Relations, Comparative Politics, and Qualitative Methodology in Social Science.
+I offer a number of different syllabi for International Relations, Comparative Politics, and Qualitative Methodology in Social Science.

 Introduction to International Relations